district10/blog/_posts/post-0086-game-of-throne-series.md

 (The dream cast in concert.)

-Les Miserable, original by Victor Hugo, has a character called Javert, who is a straight man too, when he realize that Jean Valjean is not real bad person.
+Les Miserable, originally by Victor Hugo, is a famous musical.
+It has a character called Javert, who is a straight man too, when he realize that Jean Valjean is not real bad person.
 He was confused, struggling for a "WHY".
 Finally, He jumped the river.
 Comparing the Jevart, Ned's death is not noble, he was executed (decapitated) in public, for treason.
 What a hilarious and pathetic death.

-But don't get me wrong, I really like this character, like this straight man.
+But don't get me wrong, I really like this character, like this straight man, like his discipline.
 I just feel bad when he did nothing when approaching death.
 No fight, no glory.
-Not honorable.
+And not honorable.

 ---